 Fruits are concentrated with potassium, Vitamin C, sodium, and loads of soluble fiber, all of which are blood pressure lowering agents.

-It is known as a vasodilator.
-It dilates blood vessels and lowers blood pressure.
+Garlic is known as a vasodilator.
+It dilates blood vessels and reduces blood pressure.
 It contains adenosine, a compound, which promotes vasodilatation and is also a muscle relaxant.
 Both raw and cooked garlic benefit blood pressure.
 But raw garlic is more potent and hence proves to be more beneficial.

 This proves to be the elixir for those suffering from hypertension, as it is a rich source of magnesium and potassium Once you start getting enough magnesium and potassium, you can actually cut down on the dosage of your medicine.
 In addition, Wheatgrass juice will cleanse and nourish your body, and work wonders on your immune system.

-This vegetable is widely used in Chinese medicine to lower blood pressure when used continuously for a couple of months.
+This vegetable is widely used in Chinese medicine to reduce blood pressure when used continuously for a couple of months.

 Fish oils are known to keep a lid on blood pressure.
 Thanks to the Omega-3 fats in it.
 If you are taking blood pressure lowering medication, then consuming fish like mackerel (bangda), Tuna and Surmai at least thrice a week will help you reduce your daily dosage.